-- The proportion of NHS24 calls that were for respiratory symptoms in week 19 remained at Baseline activity level.
+- The proportion of NHS24 calls that were for respiratory symptoms in week 04 remained at Baseline activity level

-- Adenovirus and rhinovirus remained at Low activity level.
-Parainfluenza remained at Moderate activity level.
+- Adenovirus, HMPV, Respiratory Syncytial Virus (RSV) and rhinovirus remained at Low activity level.
+Seasonal coronavirus (non-SARS-CoV-2) decreased from Moderate to Low activity level

-- In the CARI sentinel surveillance programme, rhinovirus was the most commonly detected pathogen with a swab positivity of 21.9%.
-SARS-CoV-2 positivity increased to 5.0% in week 19 compared to 3.1% in week 18.
-Parainfluenza increased and was at its highest since the start of the season at 17.4%.
+- In the Community Acute Respiratory Infection (CARI) sentinel surveillance programme, rhinovirus was the most commonly detected pathogen in week 04, with a swab positivity of 19.2%, and influenza (A and B) swab positivity reduced from 8.6% percent in week 03 to 2.4% in week 04

-- The overall number of emergency hospital admissions associated with RSV, influenza and SARS-CoV-2 has decreased from the high plateau seen in weeks 51 and 52.
-The largest proportion of admissions in week 18 2023 (90%) was for SARS-CoV-2, with the individual number of admissions for SARS-CoV-2, influenza and RSV showing a decrease.
+- The overall number of emergency hospital admissions associated with RSV, influenza and COVID-19 has decreased since a plateau during weeks’ 51 and 52.
+The largest proportion of admissions in week 03 2023 (56%) was for COVID-19

 Surveillance of respiratory disease pathogens is a key public health activity as infection is associated with appreciable levels of morbidity and mortality, especially during the winter months and particularly among those at risk of complications, including the elderly, children under two years of age, those with chronic health problems, and pregnant women.